-- Initiated their application with the School of Graduate Studies
+- Initiated their application with the School of Graduate Studies.
+Our Program codes:

 - Paid the requisite application fee

 - Submitted a Letter of Intent, a Sample of Academic Writing, and a Curriculum Vitae.

 - Three letters of reference (via online application).

 - Informed our Graduate Administrator